-The Climate Finance Access Network is looking forward to COP27 in Sharm el-Sheikh, Egypt from November 6-19, 2022.
+The Climate Finance Access Network attended COP27 in Sharm el-Sheikh, Egypt from November 6-19, 2022.

-Staff from our team and CFAN advisors will be in attendance and the Network will be hosting several events over the course of the first week.
-Please contact us if you’d like to connect at COP or if you have any questions.
+Staff from our team and CFAN advisors were in attendance and the Network hosted several events over the course of the first week.
 Details on our events can be found below.

 Access is Equity: